starrymedia/upticknetworkdocs/quickstart/installation.md

 # Installation

-Build and install the Uptick binaries from source or using Docker. {synopsis}
+Build and install the Uptick binaries from source or using Docker.

 ## Pre-requisites